CrackLewis/obsidian/2024考研/408/数据结构/DSR04-串复盘.md

 }

 /**
- * If you simply want to run KMP algorithm, just invoke this function.
+ * If you simply want to run KMP algorithm, invoke this function.
  *
  * ATTENTION: match array has a length of text.length()+1 instead of
  * text.length().